ccoutant/dwarf-locations/013-generalize-address-spaces.md

 Add a new attribute `DW_AT_address_space` to pointer and reference types.
-This allows the compiler to specify which address space is being used to represent the pointer or reference type.
+This allows the compiler to specify which address space is being used to encode the value of the pointer or reference type.

-**For discussion** This probably needs more explanation.
-I wrote about it in my reply to Cary.
-I think this basically requires Baris's refined type proposal and this attribute should be applied to all GPU pointers.
-I believe that this is consistent with Tony's original idea.
-I think we need an example in Appendix D showing how this should work.

 Add a new `DW_OP_mem` operation defined to create a memory location description from an address and address space.
 It can be used to specify the location of a variable that is allocated in a specific address space.

-**For discussion** Why isn't this a flavor of addr.
-We probably need to cover relocation here.

-**For Discussion** Is the OpenCL reasoning that Tony cited compelling enough that the address space can't be an operand.
-If so we should probably state that in the document.
+`DW_OP_mem` can be a thought of as a more general form of `DW_OP_addr` with `DW_OP_addr` being a short hand form of:

+	DW_OP_lit0 ; DW_AS_default is by definition 0
+    DW_OP_const<N>u X
+	DW_OP_mem

+Unlike `DW_OP_addr` which takes the address as an inline operand, `DW_OP_mem` takes both of its parameters from the stack.
+This allows them both to be dynamically computed.
+The case for the address being dynamically computed is fairly obvious.
+One unobvious use is to allow the address to be relocated when it is supplied using `DW_OP_constx`.

+The address space being a stack parameter may be less obvious but at least one language, OpenCL, allows the address space to be computed and so it was determined that it was best to make this a stack parameter as well.

-Implicit conversion back to a value is limited only to the default address space to maintain compatibility with DWARF 5\.
+Implicit conversion back to a value is limited only to the default address space to maintain compatibility with DWARF 5.
 This approach of extending memory location to support address spaces, allows all existing DWARF 5 expressions to have the identical semantics.

-Having the address space within the location also allows great implementation freedom.
+Having the address space included as part of the memory location as opposed to being separate value, fixes one of the problems with `DW_OP_xderef` where the address space is a separate value from the address.
+This requires producers and consumers to manage two values rather than one location.

+Address spaces need not uniquely reference bits.
+The same bits may be accessible through multiple address spaces.
+This allows great implementation freedom.
 For example, a compiler could choose to access private memory when mapping a source language thread to the lane of a wavefront in a SIMT manner.
 Or a compiler could choose to access the